zksx/nuzlocke/README.md

 pip3 install virtualenv
 ```

-Then to start the virtual enviroment with the name 'nuzlocke-venv' use the following command:
+Then to create the virtual enviroment with the name 'nuzlocke-venv' use the following command:
 ```bash
 python3 -m venv nuzlocke-venv
 ```